HeHeHuang/DeepLearningNLP/GenderFromName/README.md

   python app.py
   ```

-  then,you can access the web, by click the link after app run
+  then,you can access the web by click the link

+5. ###  I also attach the TextClassification_GenderFromName.ipynb to show how I do Hyperparameter Tuning.